herzbube/libsgfcplusplus/doc/SgfNotes.md

 A library client that programmatically creates `ISgfcDocument` object trees should use UTF-8 to encode SimpleText and Text property values.
 UTF-8 is a universal and ASCII-safe character encoding that causes the least amount of trouble along all routes.

 Specifically, `ISgfcDocumentWriter` supports only ASCII-safe character encodings to write an `ISgfcDocument` object tree.
 The escape-processing discussed in the previous section is the root cause for the restriction.
 Read the `ISgfcDocumentWriter` class documentation for some technical details.

+### UTF-8 support in `ISgfcDocumentReader`

+As mentioned in a previous section, when encoding mode 1 or 2 are used the SGF data is read into memory converted to UTF-8.
+However, without further measures the document object tree would still contain whatever CA property values were found in the SGF data.
+If these values are not UTF-8 then the document object tree would now contain wrong information about the character encoding used in-memory.
+This would be a problem if, for instance, the document object tree were passed to ISgfcDocumentWriter, because the writer would then use the wrong CA property values.

+To avoid this situation `ISgfcDocumentReader` performs the following manipulations of the document object tree after the read operation is complete:

+- If encoding mode 1 or 2 were used for reading `ISgfcDocumentReader` writes the CA property value "UTF-8" into the root node of each `ISgfcGame` it finds in the document.
+Only the root node needs to be treated such because the CA property is a root property which according to the SGF standard is only allowed in the root node.
+Note that the SGFC backend deletes any CA properties that it finds outside of a root node.
+- If encoding mode 3 was used for reading `ISgfcDocumentReader` does not write a CA property value because the SGF data was read into memory as-is.

+### UTF-8 is the default character encoding in `ISgfcDocumentWriter`

+`ISgfcDocumentWriter` configures itself to use UTF-8 as the default character encoding.
+A library client that programmatically creates a document object tree from scratch using UTF-8 data therefore does not need to explicitly set a CA property value when it wants to write the document.

+Library clients that want different behaviour can follow this guide when working with `ISgfcDocumentWriter`:

+1. Client wants to use encoding mode 1 or 2
+    - Consequence: SGF data is converted to UTF-8.
+    - Document object tree does not contain a CA property value
+        - Client does not specify its own default encoding, or a forced encoding: Document object tree data must be in UTF-8.
+        - Client specifies its own default encoding, or a forced encoding: Document object tree data must be in that character encoding.
+        - In the final output CA[UTF-8] is added.
+    - Document object tree contains a CA property value
+        - Client does not specify a forced encoding: Document object tree data must be in the character encoding specified by the CA value.
+        - Client specifies a forced encoding: Document object tree data must be in the forced encoding.
+        - In the final output CA[UTF-8] replaces the existing CA property value.

+2. Client wants to use encoding mode 3
+    - Consequence: SGFC reads everything into memory as-is without conversion.
+    - The presence of a CA property value in the document object tree is irrelevant.
+The document object tree can contain data encoded in any character encoding.
+    - No CA value is added or changed in the final output.